-Although the Workplace Project monitors employers’ contributions to anti-LGBT ballot measures and organizations whose primary mission includes anti-LGBT advocacy, it cannot capture a complete picture of a business’s social responsibility.
-Our mission is not to create an across-the-board assessment of any corporation’s actions, but we do recognize that many social justice issues beyond workplace practices for LGBT workers may be important to employers, employees, and consumers.
+Although the Workplace Project monitors employers’ contributions to anti-LGBTQ ballot measures and organizations whose primary mission includes anti-LGBTQ advocacy, it cannot capture a complete picture of a business’s social responsibility.
+Our mission is not to create an across-the-board assessment of any corporation’s actions, but we do recognize that many social justice issues beyond workplace practices for LGBTQ workers may be important to employers, employees, and consumers.

 Tracking political contributions

 Center for Responsive Politics is the nation's premier research group tracking money in U.S. politics and its effect on elections and public policy.
 Nonpartisan, independent and nonprofit, the organization aims to create a more educated voter, an involved citizenry and a more transparent and responsive government.

 - View the “Heavy Hitter” corporate giving list and research other corporations political giving here: http://www.opensecrets.org/orgs/index.php

 MAPLight.org connects money and votes by bringing together, in one website, the money given to politicians with each politician's votes to make patterns of money and influence more transparent.

 - Search financial contributions by interest group, legislation, or Congressional member here: http://maplight.org/